cylc/cylc-flow/tests/functional/README.md

   The name of the job runner the container is configured to use.

 `fs` "filesystem" - `{indep, shared}`:
-  What is the relationship between the filesystem in the contaier to the filesystem on the host?
+  What is the relationship between the filesystem in the container to the filesystem on the host?

   * Independent (indep) - it is a completely different filesystem.